kirk-nez/delves/src/bookbug.md

 spooky title for the spooky month.
 I'm actually reading another book set in japan written around the same time right now so thats a funny coincidence.

 About 2 chapters in so far, reading the adults interact, its painful.
 Not that its bad writing, entirely accurate to how some people are, those people just aren't really likeable

+DNF :(

+**•<u>A Pale View of Hills|October</u>**
+I swear i'll read this one... it looks really cool just off the summary.
+Ehhh i've got a feeling the writing will feel dry but i mean might as well give it a shot